-Any questions regarding your obligations and those of others under this Policy should be directed to the Managing Director and President or to the Director of Human Resources.
+Any questions regarding your obligations and those of others under this Policy should be directed to the Managing Director and President or to the Chief People Officer.

 PENALTIES FOR PROHIBITED HARASSMENT

 A violation of this policy may be grounds for discipline, up to and including discharge, or other appropriate action.